CA-ma/address_book_challenge/README.md

 ```

 ### Testing
-Of course, the application can be tested manually using the user interface.
+The application can be tested manually using the user interface.
 Selecting the "add/edit contacts" button will cause a web form to appear.
 The input fields specify the information for a new contact to be added to the list.
 At the bottom of the form are a collection of actions the user can take, including `add` contact, `remove` contact, `reset` the contacts list, and `hide` the menu.
 With each action, the contacts list will update itself accordingly.

 Using the Cucumber package, feature testing can be accomplished.
 Cucumber is a useful tool to enable Behavior Driven Design (BDD) elements with the rigor of Test Driven Development (TDD).
 User stories were drafted to guide the feature testing process.